AlexMitan/UCI-HAR-data-cleaning/readme.md

 Applying the sd and mean of each row with a different function(`rowMeans` vs `apply, sd`) feels inconsistent, and mentioning the frame's name inside the mutation feels wrong.
 I've heard of `rowwise()` but I'm not completely sure how it could help me here more than what I did.
 Do I need to provide it with all of the column names, stored as a vector?

-I have knowingly converted the feature names to *underscore_lowecase*, despite the inconsistency with `ActivityName` and `ActivityLabel` as a demonstration while keeping the assignment's literal request in mind.
+I have knowingly converted the feature names to *underscore_lowercase*, despite the inconsistency with `ActivityName` and `ActivityLabel` as a demonstration while keeping the assignment's literal request in mind.
 Normally I would keep the same notation, and prefer underscores for all.

 There was always the option of doing the entire process in R Markdown, avoiding the "duplication" of code between the cleaning script, the sanity-checks and the report.
 It might have documented and assisted the process in real time, but I was unsure whether a semi-intensive data processing task is suitable for a live, dynamically-generated markdown report.
 The sanity checks could have benefitted from real-time rmd.
 I need further clarification regarding what is and isn't "Rmd material" and what should stay in a plain R script.